Wednesday, May 4, 2011

 Despite being a major box office bomb, TITAN A.E. was a good sci-fi movie by Don Bluth that blends traditional 2D and computer-generated 3D animation.
 It contains references to the first two Star Wars films.
 The aspects of the movie I liked were the action, the voice acting of Matt Damon, Drew Barrymore and Nathan Lane, and the soundtrack.
 The scenes that impressed me include the opening sequence when Earth gets destroyed, the Wake Angels and the chase on the Ice Rings of Tigrin.

-I always loved TITAN A.E., but Disney's similar movie, Treasure Planet, was way better than the former because it was set in an alternate universe and had a terrific storyline.
+I always loved TITAN, but Disney's similar movie, Treasure Planet, was way better than the former because it was set in an alternate universe and had a terrific storyline.
 However, the problem is that no one knew what kind of audience TITAN A.E. was targeting.
 Due to being an animated film, its obvious demographic would generally be kids.
 Then again, it has several adult themes and violence.
 Because of this combination of features, TITAN A.E. is more like a young adult film.

 I recommend this film, particularly for science-fiction and animation lovers, especially those who've grown up with Don Bluth's work.